 When you take data from different sources, these data aren’t ready for analysis.
 The data analysts spend most of their time clearing data.
 By default, Excel calculates formulas from left to right.
 The LEFT function helps to pull a set of numbers from the left and the RIGHT function does the opposite.

 The slicer helps to filter the pivot table and makes an excellent report.
 The data analysts use several slicers to filter several pivot tables and finally, provide a meaningful output.
 Slicers help to take your dataset to the next level through their unique functioning.
 That is why it is an essential Excel skill for data analysts.

 Data analysts use the IFERROR function to handle and eliminate errors from the given formulas.
 IFERROR is categorized under the Logical functions in Excel.
 It returns an alternate value if a formula results in an error.
 It helps data analysts with various problems while dealing with a big dataset.

 To become a business analyst, you need to have several Excel-related skills through which you can do the job properly.
 You need to adapt all the possible Excel skills that we discussed previously.
 After that, you can focus on the following essential Excel skills.

 While using the Excel file, you may experience some file format-related issues.
 Some tools only take CSV files.
 Some clients may not accept macros Excel workbooks.
 In that, you need to be careful about the Excel file format which is one more preferable compared to others.
 Otherwise, you may face misunderstandings with customers.

-2. Visualize Pattern in Data
+2. Visualize Patterns in Data

 One of the biggest roles of a business analyst is to visualize patterns in data.
 Then, provide an optimum decision that is good for both customer and their own business.
-To visualize patterns in the data, you need to have profound knowledge of Excel commands and Excel functions.
+To visualize patterns in the data, you need to have a profound knowledge of Excel commands and Excel functions.
 All of these combine with you a better business analyst and help you to make correct decisions.

 3. Understand Industry Specific Functionalities